 Hidden in a small jou we found the Pretty Bear Stone (1.080 meters), a recondite place of great beauty.
 This braña, composed of around 10 cabins, is a surprise on the route.
 At this altitude, and with this slope, it seems somewhat unusual to run into this small valley, surrounded by trees and cattle.

 We turn 90 degrees, skirting the sheepfold on its high part and taking NNE direction we will pass a kind of corral located at half hillside.
 The path is clear and well marked on the grass.
 We go in slight rise towards a hill that we have ahead, just in the base of the highest hill that we see.

 Once in the pass, the path divides, one goes to the right, the other goes down a little following the same direction as we were, as if we were going towards a cabin that can be seen at the bottom, at the foot of the green slope that descends the left of the Turbine.
 Little by little, skirting and trying not to lose height, we reached the base of Turbina.
 Here we turn 90 degrees to the right (East direction), to face the last climb.

-Es a terrain a little more chaotic and rocky than the one traveled until now, but without too many problems if we follow the milestones and the path somewhat trodden.
-We continue like this, always on the most marked path and we will reach the summit.
-First we will come across the southern summit of Pico Turbina, where we find a house with a radio beacon antenna and the geodesic vertex.
-But we are looking for the northern peak, "the good one" (where there is a white cross), located a few meters away, so we continue.
-Once there, an irreplaceable impulse forces us to sit down contemplate the coastal rasa: from Ribadesella (West) to Comillas (East).
+Es a terrain a little more chaotic and rocky than the one traveled until now, but without too much trouble if we follow the milestones and the somewhat trodden path.
+We continue like this, always along the most marked path and we will reach the summit.
+First we will come across the southern peak of Turbina Peak, where we find a booth with radio beacon antenna and the geodesic vertex.
+But we are looking for the northern peak, "the good one" (where there is a white cross), located a few meters beyond, so we continue.
+Once there an irreplaceable impulse forces us to sit down contemplate the coastal rasa: from Ribadesella (West) to Comillas (East).